salmanprottoy/city-riding-service/city-riding-service/README.md

 # City Riding Service

-A react project for ride sharing
+A react project that can be as ride sharing application.

 ---
 ## Live site ⚡